-Seated leg curl is a great exercise to perform for your hamstrings to help build lower body strength and increase overall leg power.
+Seated leg curl exercise (aka.
+Leg Curls) is a great exercise to perform for your hamstrings to help build lower body strength and increase overall leg power.

 It’s typically done in conjunction with the leg extension, which will work the quad muscle, rounding out the strength building in the upper leg.

-Seated leg curl is a fast and effective way to help build your glute-hamstring tie in as well.
+Seated leg curls are a fast and effective way to help build your glute-hamstring tie in as well.

 - Sit in a seated leg curl machine with the feet raised up on the pads and the back upright.